 Hard to believe?
-According to the Ontario Ministry of Consumer and Business Services, online identity theft-stealing or hijacking someone’s personal information to commit fraud-has become an increasingly popular crime in Canada as a result of the very technology we love: the Internet.
+According to the Ontario Ministry of Consumer and Business Services, online identity theft—stealing or hijacking someone’s personal information to commit fraud—has become an increasingly common crime in Canada as a result of the very technology we love: the internet.

-The Internet makes it easy for us to apply for credit cards, make online purchases, and do research for school projects.
-At the same time, the Internet gives thieves access to our personal information and a cloak of invisibility: they don’t have to be there in person to make a fraudulent purchase or to apply for credit in your name.
-Also, Internet criminals can be far more anonymous because if they use computers at the library or their local airport, they’re virtually untraceable.
+The internet makes it easy for us to apply for credit cards, make online purchases, and do research for school projects.
+At the same time, the internet gives thieves access to our personal information and a cloak of invisibility: they don’t have to be there in person to make a fraudulent purchase, or to apply for credit in your name.
+Also, online criminals can be far more anonymous, because if they use computers at the library or their local airport, they’re virtually untraceable.

-- Install antivirus and personal firewall protection that blocks intruders from unlawfully breaking into your PC or Mac.
-Good protection software typically have a firewall that allows computers to go into stealth mode, so hackers can’t detect you when you’re online.
+- Install antivirus, mobile security software and personal firewall protection that blocks intruders from unlawfully breaking into your PC or Mac.
+Good protection software typically has a firewall that allows computers to go into stealth mode, so hackers can’t detect you when you’re online.

 - Don’t use the same password for different sites, and don’t store your passwords on your computer.